The Write Action

 Therefore, it is very important that you are confident of what is in the Chinese herbs you buy.
 If you decide to use Chinese herbs or other supplements, it is advisable that you talk to your doctor, especially if you have hepatitis B or C, or other chronic diseases.

 Finally, the best way to look after your liver is maintain a healthy weight, follow a balanced diet, exercise regularly, minimise alcohol intake, and avoid smoking.

-First published in Bipolar Life's newsletter in November 2019
+First published on Bipolar Life's website in November 2019

 Do you already use supplements, or are you thinking of trying some for your bipolar disorder?